Though the fig tree may not blossom,

 It is easy to worship God and be committed to His works when things are going smoothly.
 But when situation becomes rough and everything seems to be going downhill, that is when the real devout are known.
 Adversity reveals the true nature of any man – just like money and power.

-When Job was at the lowest ebb of his life, even his wife who must have been so sweet and supportive in his previous devotion to God could not contain the hardship any longer and had to blurt out, “Curse God and die!”
+When Job was at the lowest ebb of his life, even his wife who must have been so sweet and supportive of his previous devotion to God could not contain the hardship any longer and had to blurt out, “Curse God and die!”

 What is your own attitude when you are beset with trials?
 Are you the type who starts to wag his finger toward heaven, daring the existence of God and demanding His immediate intervention?
 Or you are the type who maintains an attitude of worship affirming the sovereignty and goodness of God despite your own conditions?
 What do you say when you are tossed by the storms of life?
 Do your words glorify God or cast aspersion on His ability?
 Do you still thank Him for what you have or you are preoccupied with what you don’t have and thus become ungrateful and critical?